sage-code/maj/README.md

 # Maj

-Maj is a logic and comprehensive constructed language.
+Maj is a comprehensive amd easy to learn constructed language.

 **Attributes:**